tidwall/rtree.c/README.md

 Similar to the original paper.
 From the root to the leaf, the rects which will incur the least enlargment are chosen.
 Ties go to rects with the smallest area.

 Added to this implementation: when a rect does not incur any enlargement at all, it's chosen immediately and without further checks on other rects in the same node.
-Also added is all child rectangles in every node are ordered by their minimum x value.
-This can dramatically speed up searching for intersecting rectangles on most modern hardware.

 ### Deleting

 A target rect is searched for from root to the leaf, and if found it's deleted.
 When there are no more child rects in a node, that node is immedately removed from the tree.